Black petrel: Distribution

 It is endemic to New Zealand.
 It was previously found throughout the North Island and Northwest Nelson in the South Island, but predators (feral cats, pigs) caused their extinction on the mainland from about the 1950s.
 It is often seen in the outer Hauraki Gulf from October to May.
 Breeding is now restricted to the main colony on Great Barrier Island (c.
-5000 birds over summer, including approximately 1300 breeding pairs and 1000 "pre-breeders" seeking mates.
-There is also a small colony present on Little Barrier Island of c.
-250 birds.
+5000 birds over summer, including approximately 1300 breeding pairs and 1000 "pre-breeders" seeking mates) and a small colony of c.
+250 birds on Little Barrier Island.

 In addition to breeding birds, there are likely to be a further 6000 juveniles, pre-breeders and non-breeding birds at sea.
 Black petrels may range from the east coast of Australia all the way to the coast of South America between Mexico and Peru and the Galapagos islands.
 Females and males forage separately and in different places – it is not known why.
 Birds forage much closer to the Hauraki Gulf over the summer and autumn while incubating an egg and raising a chick – mainly in the Tasman Sea and to the north-east of New Zealand.